telebroad/pjsip-android-docker/README.md

 # PJSIP-ANDROID-DOCKER
-## building pjsip for android arm64v8
+## building pjsip for android arm64v8 armv7 amd64

-### pjsip is build with video on with SipOverTLS
+### pjsip is build with video on with OpenSSL for SipOverTLS and Opus

 to build the docker run
 ```bash